 When will TESS data be available from a given sector?

 The approximate date of data availability for a given sector can be found on our mission status page.

 Will there be any proprietary time period for GI targets?

-No. All GI data will become immediately public when it arrives in the TESS archive at STScI/MAST.
+No. All GI data will become immediately public when it arrives in the TESS archive at MAST.

 TESS data processing takes place at the Science Processing Operation Center (SPOC), designed and operated at NASA Ames Research Center.
-The SPOC is developing the image processing and transit photometry software, leveraging the Kepler Mission's Science Operations Center (SOC) pipeline software.
+The SPOC developed the image processing and transit photometry software, leveraging the Kepler Mission's Science Operations Center (SOC) pipeline software.
 More information on the Kepler software can be found here.
+Additional information on the science data processing pipeline can be found here.

 Note that both the 2-minute cadence and 20-second cadence data will be processed to produce target pixel files and light curves.
 FFI data will be processed and provided as calibrated images from which light curves can be obtained.

 What tools are available to help me prepare my GI proposal?

 The GI program Office has made several tools available to assist proposers in developing their observing programs.
 These proposal tools can be found here.